Industrial Waste Management: Hazardous and Non-Hazardous

 hazardous and non-hazardous.

-Each type requires specific techniques and methods for proper handling to ensure environmental safety and achieve direct benefits for clients collaborating with waste management service providers.
+Each type requires specific techniques and methods to ensure environmental safety while providing direct benefits to clients who collaborate with waste management service providers.

 Hazardous Industrial Waste

-Hazardous industrial waste contains chemicals or biological materials that pose a significant threat to public health and the environment.
-Examples of such materials include:
+Hazardous industrial waste contains chemical or biological materials that pose a significant threat to public health and the environment.
+Examples include:

 - Medical or biological waste containing pathogens.